Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/strategic/exit-strategy.md

 ## Conclusion

-SkyMirror's exit strategy is designed to provide attractive returns to investors while ensuring the company's long-term vision and impact can continue to grow.
+Skymirror's exit strategy is designed to provide attractive returns to investors while ensuring the company's long-term vision and impact can continue to grow.
 By building a valuable, sustainable business with multiple potential exit paths, we maximize the likelihood of a successful liquidity event that benefits all stakeholders.

 The management team will review this exit strategy annually, adjusting as needed based on company performance, market conditions, and evolving strategic opportunities.
 While focused on building long-term value, we maintain awareness of potential exit opportunities and will be prepared to execute when optimal conditions align.

-This balanced approach—building for the long term while preparing for eventual exit—ensures that SkyMirror can deliver both significant impact and attractive financial returns.
+This balanced approach—building for the long term while preparing for eventual exit—ensures that Skymirror can deliver both significant impact and attractive financial returns.